Geisha N°1

 SPECIFICATIONS

-Japanese Geisha Painting by Frank Wagtmans
+Geisha N°1 Frank Wagtmans - Details

 Hand-painted artwork of a Geisha completely handmade by Frank Wagtmans.